|

 objects, including a carved walnut sun goddess that continues to be held

+as a family heirloom/treasure to this day.
 Peter also found great pleasure in hunting and collecting Indian artifacts,

 which were plentiful in the area.
 He was able to hunt extensive Indian campsites